Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 ```
 This command will configure your project environment.
 It will create a local image that you will run when the platform is launch.

+Then you will have to configure your platform :

 ## Configuration of platform

 In order to launch the platform, you need to create a workspace and put the following elements :

-<p>One tree.json file.
-This json file will configure the interface you want to control and the brockers you are going to use.</p>
+**<p>One tree.json file.
+This json file will configure the interface you want to control and the brockers you are going to use.</p>**
-<p>One docker-compose.yml that will deploy docker applications.</p>
+**<p>One docker-compose.yml that will deploy docker application.</p>**

 You can put the following json and docker-compose.yml